A Prairie HomeKit Companion: What’s Coming in iOS 11

 Some of those new devices will fall into two categories that are new to the HomeKit repertoire: sprinklers and faucets.
 Sprinklers have obvious automation uses, but the addition of faucets is more intriguing.
 Apple’s examples suggest garden watering and heating up the shower before you hop in.
 I’ve always considered the combination of automation, water, and electricity to be a recipe for disaster, but I’m open to anything that will make gardening easier.

-Finally, in a nod to the fact that many home automation aficionados are hobbyist programmers too, Apple will be opening the HomeKit Accessory Protocol Specification to anyone with an Apple developer license for use with personal projects.
+Finally, in a nod to the fact that many home automation aficionados are hobbyist programmers too, Apple will be opening the HomeKit Accessory Protocol Specification to anyone with an Apple developer license, for use with personal projects.
 In other words, if you’re willing to spring for $99 to be an Apple developer and you have a programmable widget like an Arduino, you’ll be able to hack it to work with HomeKit.
 I’m hoping to see some cool projects out there.

 Redesigned Control Center -- On the software side, iOS 11 features a redesigned Control Center which will slightly change how you interact with HomeKit.
-In iOS 10, Control Center is split into three pages, with the third page providing controls for HomeKit Accessories and Scenes.
+In iOS 10, Control Center has three pages, with the third page providing controls for HomeKit Accessories and Scenes.

-In iOS 11, Apple has compressed Control Center back into a single, rather crowded page.
-HomeKit controls are now squeezed into a single button.
+In iOS 11, Apple has compressed Control Center into a single, rather crowded page, squeezing HomeKit controls into a single button.
 Tap the Home button to open the Home app.
 Press on the Home button to reveal the familiar Home platter from iOS 10.

 iOS 11 will also let you customize Control Center by going to Settings > Control Center > Customize Controls.
-So if you, like me, use HomeKit all the time, you can rearrange Control Center to make the Home button easier to access.
+So if you use HomeKit all the time, you can rearrange Control Center to make the Home button easier to access.
 Or, if you don’t use HomeKit at all, you can remove it from Control Center entirely.

-Streamlined Accessory Setup -- HomeKit’s big ecosystem changes require a change in how you set up devices.
+Streamlined Accessory Setup -- HomeKit’s ecosystem changes require a shift in how you set up devices.
 Currently, to activate a device, manufacturers must offer a HomeKit authentication code that you either scan or enter manually.

 In the future, manufacturers will have two more options: QR codes, which can be as small as 10 mm by 10 mm to fit on small devices, and Near Field Communication (NFC) tags, which will let you authenticate a device wirelessly, with no camera scanning required.